Horse racing: Jump racing

 Jump (or jumps) racing in Great Britain and Ireland is known as National Hunt racing (although, confusingly, National Hunt racing also includes flat races taking place at jumps meetings; these are known as National Hunt flat races).
 Jump racing can be subdivided into steeplechasing and hurdling, according to the type and size of obstacles being jumped.
 The word "steeplechasing" can also refer collectively to any type of jump race in certain racing jurisdictions, particularly in the United States.

 Typically, horses progress to bigger obstacles and longer distances as they get older, so that a European jumps horse will tend to start in National Hunt flat races as a juvenile, move on to hurdling after a year or so, and then, if thought capable, move on to steeplechasing.

 Harness racing

 A type of racing where horses go around a track while pulling a sulky and a driver behind them.
 In this sport, Standardbreds are used.
 These horses are separated into two categories, trotters and pacers.
 Pacers move the legs on each side of their body in tandem, while trotters move their diagonal legs together.
-The latter are typically faster than the former due to the gaits used.
-Occasionally a horse will break their gait into an actual canter or gallop.
-This could cause the loss of a race or even a disqualification.
-Notable races include the Breeder's Crown series.
+Pacers are typically faster than trotters.
+Occasionally a horse will break their gait into a canter or gallop, requiring the driver to pull back and slow the horse, which might lose position or even cause disqualification.
+Notable races include the Hambletonian and the Breeder's Crown series.